This post is the second in a series:

 The 4 Stages Of Marathon Week

-You’ve gotten through 17 weeks of training.
-Now there is only one more week to go: marathon week!
+You’ve gotten through (at least) 17 weeks of training.
+Now there is only one week left: marathon week!

 And what a week it usually is.
 Nervous energy, anticipation, maybe some travel, some (or more than some) pre-race stress.

-While each of my marathons has had a few unique stresses leading up to it (especially if it’s a destination race which adds in additional travel stresses), my marathon weeks generally follow the same pattern.
+While each of my marathons has had a few unique stresses (especially if it’s a destination race with the added stresses of traveling), my marathon weeks generally follow the same pattern.

 Note: I’m assuming here the marathon is Sunday.
 The same pattern holds true if it’s a Saturday race, just move everything up a day.